 Little Creatures Bio-Blitz

-Conducted in the autumn months from April to June when fungi are most obvious.
-This project involves collecting a photographic record of the fungi of the Sanctuary.
+Help us take advantage of it by contributing to our photographic record of the fungi that emerges in the Sanctuary.
 Photographs of habitat, cross sections and size comparisons help to assist in the identification of fungal diversity.
 Information is shared with Fungimap and is integral to understanding how biodiversity changes over time.

-Conducted throughout the year, involves identification of bird species present at a number of designated observation points throughout the Wildlife Sanctuary.
+Conducted throughout the year, this survey identifies what bird species live in the Wildlife Sanctuary.
 Data is shared with the Atlas of Living Australia and will give us an idea on the benefits of removing predators from this ecosystem as we will have data collected from before foxes are removed and after.

 We would like to be able to contribute specimens from our wetlands to this wonderful project.
 Become a citizen scientist today by collecting wetland bird feathers you find on the ground or in the water and help create the first ever Feather Map of Australia.

 Place the feathers in an envelope including the following information: